pigshell/pigshell/src/doc/pigshell.md

 `echo "Number of files: " $(ls | sum)`

 Note that `files` contains a list of _file objects_.
-Command substitution is the easiest way to get objects into variables.
+Command substitution is the easiest way to get arbitrary Javascript values into variables.

 Command substitutions may be nested:
 `echo $(printf -s $format $i $(cat $i/status) $(cat $i/cmdline))`